Helpico/Helpico/README.md

   <img width="597" height="398" alt="image" src="https://github.com/user-attachments/assets/261afc26-1432-465f-87eb-58beb76cb334" />
 </p>

-## A National Emergency Demanding a New Response
+## A National Emergency Ukraine Was Never Prepared For
-Ukraine is facing a devastating, dual crisis that traditional methods cannot solve:
+Ukraine is facing a devastating, dual crisis its teachers and parents have never encountered on this scale:

-> **Mental Health Under Siege:** Up to 75% of our children show signs of war-related trauma (UNICEF).
+> **Mental Health is Shattered:** Up to 75% of our children show signs of war-related trauma (UNICEF).
 >
 > **Education in Collapse:** Over 5 million children have had their schooling disrupted, resulting in catastrophic learning loss.

 These two crises are locked in a destructive cycle: trauma makes learning impossible, and the failure to learn deepens that trauma.
-This is not an educational gap; it is a national emergency that threatens a generation.
+This is not an educational gap; it is a national emergency that directly cripples Ukraine's future and is a key driver for families fleeing the country.

 <p align="left">
   <img width="418" height="418" alt="image" src="https://github.com/user-attachments/assets/2a4a27c0-133f-4573-90b0-4ea34047874f" />